warambil/warambil.github.io/source/_posts/2014-04-18-magento-how-to-add-a-new-tab-and-section-in-the-backend.markdown

 ---
 layout: post
-title: "Magento: How to add a new tab and section in the backend"
+title: "How to add a new tab and section in the backend"
 date: 2014-04-18 20:37:50 -0300
 comments: true
 categories: Magento